-Coming in at number two, we’ve got branding.
-We all know the big names on the mobile market, the iPhones, the Samsung Galaxys.
-But sticking only to those big name manufacturers will meaning spending a lot more.
+Coming in at number two, we've got branding.
+We all know the big names on the mobile market, the iPhone, and the Samsung Galaxy line.
+But sticking only to those big name manufacturers will mean spending a lot more.

 On the other hand, if you're willing to consider lesser known brands you may find that you get an even better phone for an even cheaper price.
 We're not saying that you need to look at complete no-name brands (many Chinese manufacturers could fall into this category).
 But by looking at brands like Huawei, or Honor (owned by Huawei), or OnePlus, you could find that you get a way better deal.
 At the end of the day, it's not the brand name that's important.
 And the right phone for you at the right price for you might end up coming from a manufacturer that you haven't considered.

 Buyers also tend to ignore older-model smartphones, and that's definitely a mistake.
 Going for last year's model can mean saving hundreds of pounds, and still means that you get a great phone.
 Opting for the Samsung Galaxy S7 rather than the 8 means sacrificing very little in terms of performance and features, and yet saves you tons of cash.

 Yes, there is a caveat here.
 We wouldn't advise buying a model that's more than around 2 years old, simply because manufacturers do stop offering updates on older models at some point.
 But anything within that two year period is fair game.
 Why spend more than you need to just because a phone was released last month, as opposed to eleven months ago?
 And if you're really stuck on buying the big branded iPhone or Samsung phones, going for that older model is going to mean big savings for you.